 You’re in Iceland on New Year’s Eve, so you probably want to make the most of it and enjoy a proper party, right?
 If so, we highly recommend spending the evening in the Reykjavík area where you can ring in the new year in style.

-Get dressed up in your finest for an exclusive party at Gamla Bío, a gorgeous venue and historical building poised in the heart of Reykjavík.
-You’ll be treated to a gourmet three-course meal, live entertainment and great company.
+Get dressed up in your finest for an exclusive party at Héðinn Kitchen & Bar, an elegant venue in Reykjavík's Grandi harbour district.
+You’ll be treated to a gourmet 3-course meal paired with selected wines, live entertainment and great company.

-- Choose one of these Iceland New Year’s Eve packages, with your ticket to the Gamla Bío party included
+- Choose one of these Iceland New Year’s Eve packages, with your ticket to the party at Héðinn Kitchen & Bar included

 3. Feel the festive spirit in the air